Oswald Curtis

 Oswald Curtis (20 January 1821 – 1 March 1902) was a 19th-century New Zealand politician born in London, England.
-He served on the Nelson Provincial Council and became the council's Superintendent for the last province's last ten years.
+He served on the Nelson Provincial Council and became the council's Superintendent for the province's last ten years.
 In parallel, he represented the City of Nelson electorate in parliament from 1866 to 1879.

 Early life

 Curtis was born on 20 January 1821 in London.
 He was the son of Stephen Curtis and Eleanora Llewellyn.
 Together with his elder brother Herbert, he migrated to Nelson in 1853, arriving on 18 June.